Cybersecurity Maturity Model Certification (CMMC)

-The future of your business depends on how you prepare for CMMC.
+The future of your business depends on how you prepare for cybersecurity maturity model certification (CMMC).
 CMMC will require independent audits and certification as a “pre-qualification” requirement prior to contract award.
 If suppliers are unable or unwilling to make the required changes, they may lose all existing DOD contract rebids and future contracts.
 CORTAC provides end-to-end CMMC guidance and services and leverages cybersecurity and information assurance as a competitive advantage while reducing the compliance and contracting risks of meeting ITAR, EAR, DFARS, & CMMC requirements.

 By The Numbers

 Suppliers that could pass certification today

 Cybersecurity Maturity Model Certification (CMMC) Framework

 The cybersecurity maturity model certification framework is a unifying standard for the implementation of cybersecurity across the Defense Industrial Base (DIB).
 CMMC is a critical element of the Department of Defense’s overall Information Protection strategy.

 The CMMC framework includes a comprehensive and scalable certification element to verify the implementation of processes and practices associated with the achievement of a cybersecurity maturity level.

 CMMC is designed to provide increased assurance to the Department that a DIB company can adequately protect sensitive unclassified information, accounting for information flow down to subcontractors in a multi-tier supply chain.